 This Course will introduce the students to Java Programming environment.
-This will enable students the exposure to code, execute and configure core java programs on a standalone system.
+This will enable students to be exposed to code, execute and configure core java programs on a standalone system.
 All the Object Oriented Programming concepts are deeply covered and implemented in various lab sessions.
 Few of the programming design patterns are also covered.

-At the completion of this course, the student will be able to:
+At the completion of this course, the student will be able to have:

-- Good understanding of Java environment - Good programming skills in Java on various topics like networking, streams, multi-threading, IOs, Collections, etc. - Hands on labs and assignments on all the advanced topics of Core Java like developing TCP Server and Client programs, multi-threading, etc. - Mini Project on TCP Server and Client with various services provisioning.
+- Good understanding of Java environment - Good programming skills in Java on various topics like networking, streams, multi-threading, IOs and Collections. - Hands on experience in labs and assignments on all the advanced topics of Core Java like developing TCP Server and Client programs and multi-threading. - Mini Project on TCP Server and Client with various services provisioning.

-Unit 1: Introduction to Java environment (4 periods) Unit 2: Access Modifiers, Control statements, Java Cla (8 periods) Isses, Enums Unit 3: Introduction to OOPs and Java API (12 periods) Unit 4: Implementing Inheritance, Arrays (10 periods) Unit 5: Introducing Interfaces (12 periods) Unit 6: Java Packages and Modules (10 periods) Unit 7: Java Exceptions (10 periods) Unit 8: Java Generics and Collections Framework (10 periods) Unit 9: Inner Classes (8 periods)
+Unit 1: Introduction to Java environment (4 periods) Unit 2: Access Modifiers, Control statements, Java Classes, (8 periods) Enums Unit 3: Introduction to OOPs and Java API (12 periods) Unit 4: Implementing Inheritance, Arrays (10 periods) Unit 5: Introducing Interfaces (12 periods) Unit 6: Java Packages and Modules (10 periods) Unit 7: Java Exceptions (10 periods) Unit 8: Java Generics and Collections Framework (10 periods) Unit 9: Inner Classes (8 periods)

-IO streams and Networking (0 periodo)
+IO streams and Networking

-Unit 11: Threads, Lambdas (12 periods)

-Total (104 Periods)
+Threads, Lambdas Total (104 Periods)

-Deference Taylo

-Thinking in Java, Fourth Edition by Bruce Eckel, Prentice Hall
+1. Bruce Eckel, Thinking in Java, Fourth Edition, Prentice Hall, 2006.